Common Errors That Cause PCB Assembly Holds

 Double-check Your Orders to Avoid These Assembly Errors

 Sierra Circuits builds boards precisely as our customers direct.
-We make sure we understand exactly what you want, and we must hold a job if we find any discrepancy between your order and the files or parts you provide.
+We make sure we understand exactly what you want.
+We must hold a job if we find any discrepancy between your order and the files or parts you provide.
 Please double-check orders to avoid the following errors that would cause delays.

-Incomplete data: Sierra prefers to receive manufacturing data in the ODB++ format; however Gerbers accompanied by X-Y pick-and-place data and a BOM are acceptable.
-Such details as RoHS or standard solder processing, finish plating, and soldermask selection must be clear and complete.
+Sierra prefers to receive manufacturing data in the ODB++ format or with IPC-2581.
+If you have concerns about the latest, read our article about IPC-2581 questions answered by Consortium members.
+Gerbers accompanied by X-Y pick-and-place data and a BOM are also acceptable.
+Such details as RoHS or standard solder processing, finish plating, and solder mask selection must be clear and complete.

-Missing components: Customer-provided components must include minimum required overages to compensate for possible assembly attrition or the order will be considered incomplete and will be delayed until corrected.
+Customer-provided components must include minimum required overages to compensate for possible assembly attrition.
+Otherwise, we will consider the order incomplete.
+It will be delayed until corrected.

-Polarity not marked: If the anode or cathode of diodes is not clearly indicated or the polarity of other components is not evident, PCB assembly process must be delayed.
+If you don’t clearly indicate the anode or cathode of diodes or if the polarity of other components is not evident, PCB assembly process must be delayed.

 Get online Fab+Assembly as fast as 5 days with Sierra!

 DOWNLOAD OUR DFM HANDBOOK:bom, dfm, Gerber, odb++, RoHS